molpopgen/fwdpp/doc/md/policies.md

 auto mut_policy = [&](mlist * __mutations){ return function_generating_new_type( arguments ); };
 ~~~

 We then need to decide how to add a new mutation (the return value of the mutation policy) to the list of mutations.
-This ``mutation insertion policy'' takes a const reference to an __mtype__ and a non-const pointer to an __mlist__ as arguments, and returns an __mlist::iterator__.
+This "mutation insertion policy'' takes a const reference to an __mtype__ and a non-const pointer to an __mlist__ as arguments, and returns an __mlist::iterator__.
 This is an example for the infinite-sites model.
 Under this model, we know that a new mutation is at a new position, therefore we simply insert it at the end of the mlist:

 ~~~{.cpp}
 auto mut_insertion_policy = [](const mtype & m,mlist * __mutations) {